LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 **Example 2:**

+Default quota: 100 requests per minute per token (unless otherwise configured)

 ### Rate limit headers

+These headers are included in every response to help you monitor your current quota and plan retries if needed.

-- `X-RateLimit-Limit`: total quota
+- `X-RateLimit-Limit`: Total quota
-- `X-RateLimit-Remaining`: remaining quota in the current window
+- `X-RateLimit-Remaining`: Remaining quota in the current window
 - `X-RateLimit-Reset`: UNIX timestamp when the window resets

 **Example 429 error response:**